svrooij/sonos-api-docs/docs/services/alarm-clock.md

 | **PlayMode** | `string` | Alarm play mode Allowed values: `NORMAL` / `REPEAT_ALL` / `SHUFFLE_NOREPEAT` / `SHUFFLE` |
 | **Volume** | `ui2` | Volume between 0 and 100 |
 | **IncludeLinkedZones** | `boolean` | Should grouped players also play the alarm? |

+**Remarks** Some libraries support PatchAlarm where you can update a single parameter

 ## Events